Sally Mortlock | PhD Student

 The aims of this project are:

-Determining the heritability of the cancer in these populations and identification of genes predisposing Bullmastiffs and other breeds to lymphoma will allow for prevention of the disease through selective breeding strategies.
+Identification of genes predisposing Bullmastiffs and other breeds to lymphoma will allow for prevention of the disease through breeding strategies.
 Screening of the parents for the presence of predisposing genes will prevent potential suffering of the progeny while avoiding potential treatment costs and loss of life.
 Understanding the nature of any genetic changes associated with the development of lymphoma may lead to new treatment options in the future.

 We are currently seeking blood samples from Australian Bullmastiffs as a source of genetic material that will help us identify any genetic aberrations that increase the probability of lymphoma development in dogs.
-If you are a Bullmastiff owner and interested in contributing to our study by submitting a blood sample from your dog please email Sally (details above).
+We are especially interested in samples from dogs with lymphoma and dogs over the age of 8 that have not had lymphoma.
+We are also seeking information on lymphoma cases past and present in the breed including age at diagnosis, pedigree information, type of lymphoma if known and any other known relatives with the disease.
+Information on any dogs that have reached 8 years and over without having had lymphoma is also valuable to the study.
+If you are a Bullmastiff owner and interested in contributing to our study by submitting a blood sample from your dog or providing information on your dog please email Sally (details above).

 - Modiano, J.F., et al., Distinct B-cell and T-cell lymphoproliferative disease prevalence among dog breeds indicates heritable risk.
 Cancer Research, 2005.
 65(13): p.
 5654-5661.